Félix Éboué: Career

 In 1908, Éboué graduated in administrative law from the École nationale de la France d'Outre-Mer in Paris.
 He served as a colonial administrator in Oubangui-Chari for twenty years, and then in Martinique.
-Himself a Socialist and a Freemason, in 1936, under the Popular Front government, he was appointed acting governor of Guadeloupe. Éboué was first man of black African descent to be appointed to such a senior post anywhere in the French colonies.
+Himself a Socialist and a Freemason, in 1936, under the Popular Front government, he was appointed acting governor of Guadeloupe. Éboué was the first man of black African descent to be appointed to such a senior post anywhere in the French colonies.

 Soon in conflict with the local elite, Eboue lasted only two years before being sent back to central Africa as Governor of Chad, arriving in Fort Lamy on 4 January 1939.
-After the fall of France, in August 1940 he accepted de Gaulle’s authority and soon persuaded the authorities elsewhere in French Equatorial Africa to do likewise, giving the Free French movement a territorial base from which to exercise sovereignty and organize military forces.
+After the fall of France, in August 1940 he accepted Charles de Gaulle’s authority and soon persuaded the authorities elsewhere in French Equatorial Africa to do likewise, giving the Free French movement a territorial base from which to exercise sovereignty and organize military forces.
+De Gaulle wrote of Éboué, "This man of intelligence and heart, this colored man so ardently French, this humanist philosopher, revolted with his whole being against the submission of France and the triumph of Nazi racial intolerance."